Mahrez’s brace: The stats that show Manchester City star’s consistency | Goal.com

 10 - Riyad Mahrez has now scored 10+ goals in five successive campaigns in all competitions (11 goals).
 Consistent. pic.twitter.com/FmWvq4Jd03— OptaJoe (@OptaJoe) June 22, 2020

-2014-15 was the last time he failed to reach that mark – accounting for just four league goals in 30 appearances.
+The 2014-15 season was the last time he failed to reach that mark – accounting for just four league goals in 30 appearances.

-The 29-year-old found the net twice at the Etihad Stadium as the Citizens held firm to the second spot in the English topflight log – a feat that ended his wait for a goal in the competition since January 2020.
+The 29-year-old found the net twice at the Etihad Stadium this time around as the Citizens held firm to the second spot in the English top-flight log – a feat that ended his wait for a goal in the competition since January 2020.

-With that, he has now scored nine Premier League goals so far including one each in the Champions League and the English Football League Cup to bring his tally this season to 11 goals.
+With that, he has now scored nine Premier League goals so far as well as one each in the Champions League and the English Football League Cup to bring his tally this season to 11 goals.

-He profited from a brilliant pass from Fernandinho before firing home across goalkeeper Nick Pope after disturbing Charlie Taylor.
+He profited from a brilliant pass from Fernandinho before firing home across goalkeeper Nick Pope after flummoxing Charlie Taylor.

 Two minutes later, Mahrez made it three from the penalty spot after a VAR review showed Ben Mee was slightly late into his challenge on Sergio Aguero.